idaholab/moose/framework/doc/content/source/mfem/outputs/MFEMConduitDataCollection.md

 ## Overview

 `MFEMDataCollection` controlling output of data to an `mfem::ConduitDataCollection` for visualisation in VisIt.
-Conduit output is typically significantly faster than other data collections since VisIt uses the MFEM FE types for visualization, and ParaViewDataCollection oversamples the degrees of freedom.
+Conduit output is typically significantly faster than other data collections since VisIt uses the MFEM FE types for visualisation, and ParaViewDataCollection oversamples the degrees of freedom.

 The user may choose the output protocol out of the following options: `hdf5`, `json`, `conduit_json`, and `conduit_bin`.